A BRIEF HISTORY OF THE FAMILY

 The Family in The Ancient World

-Most children in Egypt did not go to school.
+Most children in Ancient Egypt did not go to school.
 Instead boys learned farming or other trades from their fathers.
 Girls learned sewing, cooking and other skills from their mothers.

-The father was the head of the family.
+In Ancient Israel the father was the head of the family.
 He could divorce his wife if he wished.
 He could also arrange marriages for his children.
 People in Israel got married very young.
 A girl could marry when she was 12.

 When a father died his sons inherited his property.
 The oldest son was given a double share.
 Daughters could only inherit property if there were no sons.